-Appointment of Statutory Auditors
+■ Appointment of Statutory Auditors

-We were appointed Statutory Auditors of SuperSonic Imagine by the Shareholders' General Meeting on May 16, 2012 for ARESXPERT AUDIT and on July 5, 2010 for ERNST & YOUNG et Autres.
+We were appointed Statutory Auditors of SuperSonic Imagine at the Shareholders' Meeting of May 16, 2012 for the firm ARESXPERT AUDIT and July 5, 2010 for the firm ERNST & YOUNG et Autres.

-As of December 31, 2017, ARESXPERT AUDIT was in the sixth continuous year of its engagement and ERNST & YOUNG et Autres in the eighth year, including four years since the Company's stock was admitted to trading on a regulated market.
+As of December 31, 2018, ARESXPERT AUDIT was in the seventh continuous year of its engagement and ERNST & YOUNG et Autres in the ninth year, including five years since the company's stock was admitted to trading on a regulated market.